intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 likely.
 But a continuous stream of smaller changes can create a large impact over a longer period of time.

+One of the key realizations from this workshop was that the problem to be solved is huge and complex and there is no single solution that fixes everything.
+There were some solutions that could help in the near term and others that would only show benefits over longer periods, but they were both necessary.
+One further challenge is that due to the size and complexity of the problem, it was very likely that there might be varying opinions on what KPIs need to be measured and improved.

 ### Improvements {#nextstepsimprovements}

 In looking at potential improvements, it is essential that any